wpswings/subscriptions-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.9.0 - Released on 15 January 2026 =
+= 1.9.1 - Released on 27 January 2026 =
-* New: Latest WP(6.9) and WC(10.4.3) Compatibility
+* New: Compatibility with [**PDF Generator For WP Pro**](https://wpswings.com/product/pdf-generator-for-wp-pro/) by Wpswings
-* Fix: Fatal Error fixes with WooCommerce stripe plugin in term sepa class not found
-* Fix: Vulnerability and security related fixes for subscription box feature
-* Fix: html showing on cart page for subscription and subscription box product
+* New: Subscription Relation column in WooCommerce order section